bitcoin-ring/boltring-docs/docs/boltring-reset.md

 !!! tip "TIPS: NFC chip reset"
     ![LNbits NFC Chip Configuration](images/iphone-positioning.jpg){ align=right width="60%"}

-    **Important**: If writing to the BoltRing NFC chip is interruped you may end up with a bricked device.
+    **Important**: If writing to the BoltRing NFC chip is interruped you may end up with a defect ring.
 Be sure to:

     - Remove any cover or shell from your phone before configuring your BoltRing.
     - Find out where the NFC chip antenna is positioned in your phone (using read tests).